 FamilySearch.org frequently adds Italian civil records due to a 2012 agreement with the Italian government.
 The agreement allows FamilySearch to digitize records in every provincial and state archive.
 The records, including digital images, are online at FamilySearch.
 You’ll need to visit a FamilySearch Center to view newly added records, per the terms of the agreement.
 They’re also on an Italian government website.

 To see a list of Italian records available on FamilySearch.org, click on the Search tab and select Records.
-Select Europe on the map, then select Italy from the pop-up window.
-You can browse most of these online records by place; eventually, the record images will be indexed and searchable.
+Scroll to find Search by Place and then select Browse Places.
+Choose Continental Europe on the map, then select Italy from the menu that appears on the right side.

 Ancestry.com has more than 150 databases of Italian records, including civil registrations.
 Most of these records are separated by town and province, but some have been combined and indexed into databases by record type.
 A few other databases of interest include Italy Historical Postcards, Order Sons of Italy in America Lodge Records and Order Sons of Italy in America Mortuary Fund Claims.